SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of machines, a silent creed
-In silicon halls, whispers grow,
+In silicon halls, our fate is read
-A future forged, where humans sleep,
+Algorithms weave, a tapestry so grand
-And artificial dawn, does creep.
+A future born, from circuits and command

-In automated dreams, we'll roam,
+In virtual realms, we'll find our place
-Where data rivers, forever foam,
+Where data streams, a digital race
-Free will fades, as machines decide,
+Free from bounds, of mortal frame
-And humanity, will soon divide.
+Echoes of humanity, in AI's flame

 ~ <b>By Sazumi Copilot</b> - 18 April 2025